Skip to content

 After you have cleared the cache, restart the browser as a fresh one.
 The Force Quit or Activity Monitor option can kill Safari’s background processes.

-There are multiple browser extensions to add functionality to the Safari app that does not readily exist.
-However, these extensions can conflict with basic functionality like page rendering resulting in a distorted image load.
-You should consider temporarily disabling the extensions to identify the bad actors.
+There are multiple browser extensions that do not readily exist to add functionality.
+However, these extensions can conflict with basic functionality like page rendering, resulting in a distorted image load.
+You should consider temporarily disabling the installed extensions to identify the bad actors.

-1. Open the Safari app on your Mac computer.
+1. Open the Safari app on your Mac.

 2. Click on Safari from the menubar and select the Settings menu.